mnot/I-D/gin/draft.md

 the information available to advertise the properties of individual subscriber handset IP addresses (whether they be globally routable, or behind NAT).

+This partial information is not a complete picture, of course, but it is information that's difficul to aquire now, and often has a disproprionate impact upon the delivery of content.

-Furthermore, a protocol for such information should expose a minimum of:
+A protocol for such information ought to expose a minimum of:

 * Bandwidth - an approximation of the bandwidth currently unused on the "last mile" connection, in bits per second.
 * Delay - an approximation of delay seen on the "last mile" connection, in milliseconds.